priamus-lab/LCWB/README.md

 When using any of these data, please mention:

-De Donato, L., Marrone, S., Vittorini, V., Flammini, F., Narone, R., Mazzariello, C., Bernaudine, F., and Sansone, C., "Intelligent Detection of Warning Bells at Level Crossings through Deep Transfer Learning for Smarter Railway Maintenance", Engineering Applications of Artificial Intelligence, Elsevier, 2023
+De Donato, L., Marrone, S., Flammini, F., Sansone, C., Vittorini, V., Nardone, R., Mazzariello, C., and Bernaudin, F. (2023).
+Intelligent detection of warning bells at level crossings through deep transfer learning for smarter railway maintenance.
+Engineering Applications of Artificial Intelligence, 123, 106405.
+DOI: https://doi.org/10.1016/j.engappai.2023.106405

 ## Content of the folder
 This folder contains the following subfolders and files.